zig-gamedev/zig-gamedev/README.md

 This repository contains a collection of sample applications and libraries written in **[Zig programming language](https://ziglang.org/)** and using **[DirectX 12 API](https://docs.microsoft.com/en-us/windows/win32/direct3d12/what-is-directx-12-)**.
 Prebuilt binaries for all sample applications can be found in [Releases](https://github.com/michal-z/zig-gamedev/releases).
 Project is under active development, please see [Roadmap](https://github.com/michal-z/zig-gamedev/wiki/Roadmap) for the details.<br />

-If you like this project and Zig language, please consider [financial support](https://github.com/sponsors/michal-z).
+If you like this project and my mission to promote Zig language, please consider [financial support](https://github.com/sponsors/michal-z).

 #### Some features: